pimlie/nuxt-matomo/README.md

 If true, loading of the page is blocked until `window.Piwik` becomes available.
 If false, a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is used to delay tracker calls until Piwik is available.

-> :warn: If you need to support IE9 or IE10 you need to include a [ProxyPolyfill](https://github.com/GoogleChrome/proxy-polyfill) manually as [Babel](https://babeljs.io/docs/en/learn/#proxies) doesnt provide one
+> :warning: If you need to support IE9 or IE10 you need to include a [ProxyPolyfill](https://github.com/GoogleChrome/proxy-polyfill) manually as [Babel](https://babeljs.io/docs/en/learn/#proxies) doesnt provide one

 #### `cookies`